 From the screenshot, when you right click C drive the “Extend Volume” is grayed out.
 The 20GB Unallocated space can only be used to extend drive E.

-Click OK and back to the main window, where you’ll find that the free Unallocated space added to C drive.
+Click OK and back to main window, where you’ll see 20GB Unallocated space created behind C: drive.

-Video guide to extend volume on Windows Server 2008 (R2)
+Video guide to shrink and extend volume on Windows Server 2008